 Australia, Indonesia, and the Philippines are leading sources of these saltwater cultured pearls.
 South Sea cultured pearls can be white to silver or golden, depending on the type of oyster.
 Their large size and thick nacre, due to a long growth period, plus their limited critical growing conditions are all factors contributing to their value.

 Cultivated primarily around the islands of French Polynesia (the most familiar of these is Tahiti).
 These saltwater cultured pearls, sometimes referred to as black pearls, have a wide color range.
 They might be gray, black or brown, and they can have blue, green, purple or pink overtones.

 Freshwater cultured pearls are the most commonly produced pearls and they are one of the most popular pearl types among shoppers and jewelry designers.
 This is due to their remarkable range of sizes, shapes and colors, plus their commercial availability at lower price points.
 They are usually cultured in freshwater lakes and ponds, often with many pearls grown in one oyster.
 China is the leading source for freshwater cultured pearls.

 Mabé Pearls, also known as blister pearls, are half-pearls that have been grown flush against the inside of a pearl-bearing mollusk shell.
-They can be grown in Akoya, South Sea, Tahitian and Freshwater mollusks, however the most popular varieties to use are the Ptera sterna, Ptera penguin and Pinctada maxima mollusks.
+They can be grown in Akoya, South Sea, Tahitian and Freshwater mollusks, however the most popular varieties to use are the Ptera sterna, Ptera penguin ja Pinctada maxima mollusks.